JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Invisible

 - Impossible to see via traditional sight.
-Character is considered Heavily Obscured.
-The character's location can be detected via hearing, touch, smell, other special senses, or magic senses.
+- Character is considered Heavily Obscured.
+- The character's location can be detected via hearing, touch, smell, other special senses, or magic senses.
-- Combat rolls have Disadvantage against the character that relies on sight.
+- Combat Rolls against this character have Disadvantage if they majorly rely on sight.

 ### Paralyzed

 - Incapacitated (see the Condition).
-- Automatically fail any check that requires moving their body (i.e. Dexterity, Athletics,  etc... )
+- Automatically fail any check that requires moving their body (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc...).

 ### Petrified

-* A petrified creature is transformed, along with any non-magical object it is wearing or carrying, into a solid inanimate substance (usually stone).
-Its weight increases by a factor of ten, and it ceases aging.
+* Character is transformed, along with any non-magical object it is wearing or carrying, into a solid inanimate substance (usually stone).
+* Its weight increases by a factor of ten, and it ceases aging.
 * Incapacitated (see the condition).
 * Can't speak.
-* Automatically fail any check that requires moving their body (i.e. Dexterity, Athletics,  etc... )
+Automatically fail any check that requires moving their body (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc...).
 * Serious Resistance to all damage.
-* Complete Resistance to poison, necrotic, and disease, although a poison, rot, or disease already in its system is suspended, not neutralized.
+Complete Resistance to poison, necrosis, and disease, although a poison, necrosis, or disease already in its system is suspended, not neutralized.

 ### Prone

 - Only able to crawl using their Climb Movement Speed.
-- Disadvantage on any check that generally assumes a character is standing (i.e. Combat Rolls, Dexterity Checks, etc... )
+- Disadvantage on any roll that generally assumes a character is standing (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc...).
-- Melee Combat Rolls (Melee or Reach Ranges) made by a standing character against a prone character have the [High Ground](./CombatModifiersAndCombatAssists.md#high-ground-advantage) combat modifier (Advantage).
+- Melee Combat Rolls (Melee or Reach Ranges) made by a standing character against a Prone character have the High Ground combat modifier.
-- Ranged attacks against a prone opponent gain Disadvantage if the Narrator believes they would be a more difficult target due to being a smaller target.
+- Ranged Combat Rolls against a Prone opponent gain Disadvantage if the Narrator believes they would be a more difficult target due to being a smaller target.
 For instance, shooting a prone opponent 10 feet away wouldn't have Disadvantage.
 However, shooting a prone sniper at range who is making themselves a small target would incur Disadvantage.

 ### Restrained

 - Can't move.
-- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Dexterity, Athletics,  etc... )
+- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics,  etc...).

 ### Stunned

 * Incapacitated (see the condition).
 * Can't coherently speak.
-* Automatically fail any check that requires coordinated movement (i.e. Combat Rolls, Dexterity, Athletics,  etc... )
+* Automatically fail any check that requires coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics,  etc...).

 ### Unconscious